kbase/search_api2/README.md

 ### <url>/legacy

-A JSON RPC 1.1 API that mimics the legacy Java server, [found here](https://github.com/kbase/KBaseSearchEngin://github.com/kbase/KBaseSearchEngine)
+A JSON RPC 1.1 API that mimics the legacy Java server, [found here](https://github.com/kbase/KBaseSearchEngin://github.com/kbase/KBaseSearchEngine).
+Refer to the KBaseSearchEngine.spec KIDL file for the API.

 ## Development